sultan-algarbi-paylink/paylink-flutter-package/example/README.md

-# Paylink Payment SDK Example
+# Paylink Payment Package Example

 ## Overview

-This example demonstrates how to integrate and use the `paylink_payment_sdk` in a Flutter application.
-It showcases a simple implementation of the payment process using the SDK.
+This example demonstrates how to integrate and use the `paylink_payment` in a Flutter application.
+It showcases a simple implementation of the payment process using the Package.

 ## Getting Started

 To run this example:

-1. Clone the `paylink_payment_sdk` repository.
+1. Clone the `paylink_payment` repository.
 2. Navigate to the `example` directory.
 3. Run `flutter pub get` to fetch the necessary dependencies.
 4. Run `flutter run` to start the example app on a connected device or emulator.

 ## Features Demonstrated

-- **Initialization**: How to initialize the `paylink_payment_sdk` in your Flutter app.
+- **Initialization**: How to initialize the `paylink_payment` in your Flutter app.
-- **Payment Processing**: How to process payments using the `paylink_payment_sdk`.
+- **Payment Processing**: How to process payments using the `paylink_payment`.
 - **Handling Responses**: How to handle the different responses from the payment gateway.

 ## Example Code